Estimated reading time: 5 minutes

 Prevention and rights protection:

 - Pre-charge Counsel, exposure evaluation, employee acts, government targeting and police investigation.
-A theft attorney can have a big impact, early on.
+A theft attorney can have an impact, early on.

-- Witness Representation, including advice and counsel, assistance asserting the Fifth Amendment Privilege, seeking Immunity.
+- Witness Representation, including advice and counsel, asserting Fifth Amendment, Immunity.

-FAQ: “What is the difference between theft and robbery?”
+“What is the difference between theft & robbery?”

 - crimes against persons